 One big proof for the Philippines being considered as rich in natural attractions is the Hundred Islands which can be seen and experienced at Alaminos City, Pangasinan – a province in Ilocos, from the region of Luzon.
 There are more than a hundred islands that are accessible to one another is what makes the Hundred Islands the top attraction in Pangasinan, not to mention, that it is also known across the globe; consisting of 124 islands at low tide and 123 islands at high tide, scattered along the Lingayen Gulf in blue-green waters.

-According to travel guides and blogs accessible online, a panoramic view of the islands can be seen at Governor’s Island, one of the most developed islands among all others.
+According to travel guides and blogs accessible online, a panoramic view of the islands can be seen at city government Island, one of the most developed islands among all others.
 A 123-step staircase to climb may just be considered as the first activity to do before getting to the spot and to officially start the adventure.
-Best believe, the majestic beauty of the Hundred Islands is totally worth it.
+Best believe, the majestic beauty of the virgin island of Hundred Islands is totally worth it.

 What is it like to live near the Hundred Islands?

 It got me thinking, what is it really like living in Pangasinan near The Hundred Islands National Park?
 Because for sure, locals can always make the best out of their leisure time, considering Pangasinan never runs out of recreational activities to do and places to explore.
-More than the Hundred Islands’ exquisite view for sightseeing, it is also perfect for swimming, trekking, kayaking, and snorkeling.
+More than going to Hundred Islands’ exquisite view for sightseeing, it is also perfect for swimming, trekking, kayaking, and snorkeling in the ocean waves.
 These activities can be done in Children’s Island, Quezon Island, and Marcos Island that are also considered as major developed islands.
 Sitting down on its cream-colored fine sand for sunrise and sunset viewing would be lovely, too.